hannahjan06/SeeSense-AI/README.md

 All of this is driven through simple voice commands such as:

-> “Nova, describe my surroundings.”
+> “Nova, describe”
-> “Nova, read this.”
+> “Nova, read”
-> “Nova, identify this object.”
+> “Nova, identify”

 The goal is not to be a generic AI demo, but a focused accessibility tool that gives users more independence in unfamiliar or visually complex environments.